mediar-ai/screenpipe/README.md

 # why?

-every seconds you are not recording is a missing context for AGI
+every second you are not recording is a missing context for AGI

 ## get started